linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Risk Management Lessons from Long-Term Capital Management.md

 The problem with such strategies is that they generate tiny profits, so that leverage has to be used to create attractive returns.
 To control risk, the target ceiling risk level was set to the volatility of an unleveraged position in U.S. equities (and the fund was advertised to investors as such).
 In essence, positions were obtained by an optimization with a constraint on volatility (with presumably some additional constraints such as the liquidity and concentration of positions).
 Thus, leverage had to be quite large, unusually so, as LTCM ended up with four times the asset size of the next largest hedge fund.

 Initially, the new venture was eminently profitable.
-Capital grew from  \$1 billion to more than\$ 7 billion by 1997.
+Capital grew from  \$1 billion to more than \$7 billion by 1997.
 The firm was charging lofty fees consisting of an annual charge of 2% of capital plus 25% of profits.
 By comparison, other hedge funds charge a 1% fixed fee and 20% of profits; the typical mutual fund fee is about 1.41%.
 By 1997, total fees had grown to about \$1.5 billion.
 LTCM's 16 partners had invested roughly \$1.9 billion of their own money in the fund.

 Much has been said about LTCM's positions in the press.
 LTCM's balance sheet was about \$125 billion.
 This represents the total assets of the fund, most of it borrowed.6 Compared to equity of about \$5 billion only, this represents an astonishing leverage ratio of 25-to-1.